 The old town with its history is the venue for numerous events.
 Under an annually changing theme, experts, celebrities and city guides offer numerous guided tours within a framework programme.

-Learn more about the Klassik Open Air in Nuremberg
+Learn more about the Classic Open Air in Nuremberg